garizs/ZeroOmega/README.md

     # The modules are now working.
 We can build now:
     npm run build
     # After building, a "build" folder will be generated in omega-target-chromium-extension folder.
-    # The folder above can be loaded as an unpacked extension in Chromium now.
+    # The folder above can be loaded as an unpacked extension in Chromium or Orion now.
     npm run release
     # After release, a "dist" folder will be generated in root folder.
     cd ../dist # Return to generated folder.
-    # The chromium-release.zip and firefox-release.zip are the package files corresponding to chromium and firefox respectively.
+    # The chromium-release.zip is the package file.

 To enable `grunt watch`, run `grunt watch` once in the `omega-build` directory.
 This will effectively run `grunt watch` in every module in this project.